aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/40-hit-counter/600-permissions.md

 Let's give our Lambda's execution role permissions to read/write from our table.

-Go back to `hitcounter.ts` construct and add the following highlighted lines:
+Go back to the `hitcounter.ts` construct and add the following highlighted lines:

 {{<highlight ts "hl_lines=34-35">}}
 import * as lambda from 'aws-cdk-lib/aws-lambda';